 Generally speaking, fish cannot and do not make their own color pigment, rather they have to consume it in their diet.
 In a natural environment, this is done by eating algae, shrimps, snails etcetera but these are missing from an aquarium.

 Prevent Color Loss With A Color Enhancing Diet

-To be clear if color enhancing foods are not fed to your fish, they will lose their colors.
-This, however, is easily avoided by feeding them the correct diet.
-Foods that are recommended to keep your fish full of vibrant coloration include vegetables, fruit, herbs, seaweed, proteins, and commercial pro color foods.
+To be clear, if color enhancing foods are not fed to your fish, they will lose their colors.
+Avoid incorrect feeding and you will see their color returning.
+Foods that we recommend to keep your fish full of vibrant coloration include vegetables, fruit, herbs, seaweed, proteins, and commercial pro-color foods.

 Great color enhancing foods you could consider are:

 It needs to be noted that color enhancing foods should be fed as part of a balanced and nutritious diet and not as a stand-alone food.
 Also, that commercial products can cause ‘burning’ which results in odd patches of color appearing.

 A good example of a color enhancing food for Tropical Fish is TetraColor Flake food.